 Annual performance reviews are an antiquated practice that both employees and managers dread.
 Good thing they take place just once a year, right?

 If everyone in the company hates annual performance reviews, why even bother conducting them?

 That's the direction many companies are moving in — they're ditching annual performance reviews for good, and they're ditching them in record numbers.
 Here's why: annual performance reviews are worse than a waste of time.

-Professor Samuel A. Culbert wrote a Wall Street Journal Article, "Get Rid of the Performance Review," (and later, a book by the same name) where he laid out exactly how annual performance reviews "...destroy morale, kill teamwork, and hurt the bottom line."
+UCLA professor Samuel A. Culbert wrote an article in the Wall Street Journal titled "Get Rid of the Performance Review" (and later, a book by the same name), where he laid out exactly how annual performance reviews "...destroy morale, kill teamwork, and hurt the bottom line."

 Culbert noted that: